 A large part of keeping operations safe, efficient, and profitable is keeping track of when things go wrong and apply controls to prevent future incidents.

-Depending on the industry (such as construction), reporting information and requirements will vary.
+Depending on the industry (such as construction), reporting requirements will vary.
 Certain industries are also exempt from maintaining their logs; details can be found on OSHA’s website.

 What Specific Signs & Labels Does OSHA Require?